gve-sw/GVE_DevNet_Webex_GuestUsers_Call_Message_Portal_Sample/README.md

 Set PUBLIC_URL to the URL where your instance of this Flask application will run.
 If you do not change the parameters of app.run() at the end of the app.py file, this should be the same value of 'http://localhost:5000' that is set by default in the sample code.
-NOTE: This URL does not actually have to map to a public IP address out on the internet.
+**NOTE:** This URL does not actually have to map to a public IP address out on the internet.

 9. Populate the `largespaces.json` file with the id, name and ownerID of as many spaces owned by licensed Webex Meetings users as the number of concurrent large meetings you expect to handle in the sample application.
+   **IMPORTANT:** When creating these spaces manually with the accounts of those licensed users, be sure to add to the space the user you have designated as "AppAdmin" as described above to each one of these spaces.
+This is needed so that, when this sample code uses the AppAdmin access token obtained via oAuth flow , it can list the members of these spaces and add/remove members as needed.

    Leave the "busy" fields for all as "false" and the "borrowing_space_id" empty since these are managed by the code.
 The values set in this file are just a starting point for the application, the file is not written back to the file system so if you stop the application, all reservations will be reset,  but the code does "clean up" large spaces to use before re-using them (removes temporary members )